tc39/notes/meetings/2017-01/jan-25.md

 TK: I would agree

-MS: So everyone is charged with looking at and reviewing this document for march.
+MLS: So everyone is charged with looking at and reviewing this document for march.

 AWB: Yes, for consideration in March.
 Don't wait until March.